Helpful tips on the Creators Program, Genesis Network, the Young Vic or if you want some help with signing up.

 4) I want to know more about your opportunities and projects

 Are the workshops accredited?Toggle

-The opportunities offered through the Directors Program are for directors who are presently working in the industry and are part of their continued professional development.
+The opportunities offered through the Creators Program are for artists and producers who are presently working in the industry and are part of their continued professional development.
 Consequently the opportunities are not part of a course and there is no accreditation.

 How often do Genesis Future Directors Award happen?Toggle

-Each year we support two directors through the Genesis Future Directors Award.
+Each year we support two opportunities to make work through the Genesis Future Directors Award.
 The selection process usually happens in either the spring or the autumn and will be advertised through the Genesis Network and our social media channels.

 Who is the Boris Karloff Trainee Assistant Director aimed at?Toggle